ThisismyEODev/DeepLearningLandcoverClassification/README.md

 ### Running the code

-To run the code, simply go to the src directory and run "python main".
+To run the code, simply go to the src directory and run "python main.py".
-This should load all the configurations set in the "parameter_file" file.
+This should load all the configurations set in the "parameter_file.py" file.
-If the parameters should be different, simply change them in the "parameter_file".
+If the parameters should be different, simply change them in the "parameter_file.py".

 ## Known Issues

 I had issues with downloading the data directly via tensorflow_dataset.
 The module currently only runs on previously downloaded files.
-Therefore, the path variable in the "parameter_file" should be set to the path where the data is stored
+Therefore, the path variable in the "parameter_file.py" should be set to the path where the data is stored